kspalaiologos/malbolge-lisp/README.md

    .............|....
    (2 3)
 ```
-Finally, `cons` can be used to prepend someting to a list.
+Finally, `cons` can be used to prepend something to a list.
 Like so:
 ```
    % (cons 3 '(1 2))
    .....................|.....